Groupwise Image Registration with Edge-Based Loss for Low-SNR Cardiac MRI: Supporting Information

-\textbf{\figsupref{hs1}}: Representative results from a healthy subject (Study II) at 1 dB SNR.
+\figsupref{hs1}: Representative results from a healthy subject (Study II) at 1 dB SNR.
 The first row, from left to right, shows the noiseless reference $\vec{t}$, noisy target $\tvec{t}$, and registered images from \moco, \vxmcc, \vxmed, \aimcc, and \aimed.
 The second row shows the error map with respect to $\vec{t}$ at two-fold amplification.
 The bottom two rows show a magnified region around the heart, with the red arrow pointing to details lost in some methods.

-\textbf{\figsupref{ps11}}: Representative results from a patient (Study III) at 11 dB SNR.
+\figsupref{ps11}: Representative results from a patient (Study III) at 11 dB SNR.
 The first row, from left to right, shows the noiseless reference $\vec{t}$, noisy target $\tvec{t}$, and registered images from \moco, \vxmcc, \vxmed, \aimcc, and \aimed.
 The second row shows the error map with respect to $\vec{t}$ at two-fold amplification.
-The bottom two rows show a magnified region around the heart, with the red arrow pointing to details lost in some methods.
+The bottom two rows show a magnified region around the heart.
+The red arrow on the middle-left points to a focal lesion, the arrow on the middle-right points to diffused enhancement, and the arrow on the bottom-left highlights a healthy myocardium.

-\textbf{\figsupref{ps1}}: Representative results from a patient (Study III) at 1 dB SNR.
+\figsupref{ps1}: Representative results from a patient (Study III) at 1 dB SNR.
 The first row, from left to right, shows the noiseless reference $\vec{t}$, noisy target $\tvec{t}$, and registered images from \moco, \vxmcc, \vxmed, \aimcc, and \aimed.
 The second row shows the error map with respect to $\vec{t}$ at two-fold amplification.
-The bottom two rows show a magnified region around the heart, with the red arrow pointing to details lost in some methods.
+The bottom two rows show a magnified region around the heart.
+The red arrow on the middle-left points to a focal lesion, the arrow on the middle-right points to diffused enhancement, and the arrow on the bottom-left highlights a healthy myocardium.

 \begin{suppfigure*}[p] \flushleft

 {Edge detection applied across five different levels of SNR.
 Top row: a single frame from the digital phantom described in Study I contaminated with various levels of white Gaussian noise.
 Middle row: corresponding edges from the DL-based LDC edge detector.
 Bottom row: corresponding edges from a classical gradient-based edge detection used in work by Sideri-Lampretsa et al.\cite{sideri2022multi}} \end{suppfigure*}